 If SEO is totally new to you, here’s an overview.

 For an overview of the major topics from that article, it covers how to:

 - Work to understand what your customers are searching for.

 - Optimize your website content and pages for your target keywords.

-- Ensure that your website loads quickly, is mobile optimized, secure, and generally follows a straightforward list of best practices from Google.
+- Ensure that your website loads quickly, is mobile optimized, secure, and straightforward.

 - Benchmark and track your SEO success.